 A no-show on your Zoom call (or a last-minute cancellation, for that matter) means you wasted someone else’s time.
 They likely took a shower, perhaps did their hair and makeup, and put on clothes (a rarity these days!) to look their best for you.
 Even setting up a Zoom meeting requires a few minutes of time, as does straightening up their home or finding a quiet spot so your time won’t be interrupted by a roommate or pet.

 Even if someone hops on a call after work with little to no preparation, everyone is very busy with their jobs and other responsibilities.
-I can think of a million things I could get done instead of sitting at a computer waiting for a date to sign on, only to flake on the entire thing.
+I can think of a million things I could get done instead of sitting at a computer waiting for a date to sign on, only to have the date flake on the entire thing.

 And we haven’t even spoken about the nerves associated with a date!
 You may be calm, cool, and collected, but a lot of people can’t help but feel a knot in their stomach as your date time approaches.
 Those butterflies are usually led by excitement, but it’s not exactly a pleasant feeling — only to be for nothing when someone decides to skip without warning.